 - The TLN will develop a summer seminar for newer faculty to develop a 3-5 year teaching plan (parallel to the scholarship-planning workshops that Calvin has offered).

-- The provost will coordinate additional college-wide support for faculty and staff development (e.g., to develop faith-informed pedagogy; to deepen theological understanding in relation to disciplines or professions, to gain further competence in diversity, cultural competency, and global literacy; to integrate sustainability themes into the curriculum; to develop cross- or inter-disciplinary teaching skills).
+- The provost will coordinate additional university-wide support for faculty and staff development (e.g., to develop faith-informed pedagogy; to deepen theological understanding in relation to disciplines or professions, to gain further competence in diversity, cultural competency, and global literacy; to integrate sustainability themes into the curriculum; to develop cross- or inter-disciplinary teaching skills).

 - The TLN will work with Advancement to seek external grants to initiate a Calvin Teaching Fellowship program (CTFs, parallel in expectations and application process to CRFs).